-Finally we are getting into the kinds of problems that you usually think of when you imagine algebra, the ones where you solve for x.
+Finally, we're getting into the kinds of problems that most people usually think of when they imagine algebra: the ones where we solve for x.

 Equations are like carefully balanced scales.
 Imagine an old-timey scale.
-If both expressions on each side of the equal sign match, then they are balanced.
+If both expressions on each side of the equal sign match, then they're balanced.

 If one side is heavier than the other, the scales are tipped.

-In order to solve for x, we must isolate (get all by its lonesome self) the variable.
-To do this we must get rid of that pesky 4.
-If we subtract 4 from the left side, the scale will be unbalanced.
+In order to solve for x, we must isolate the variable, or get it all by its lonesome self.
+To do this, we'd better get rid of that pesky 4.
+If we only subtract 4 from the left side, the scale will be unbalanced.

-To counter this, we must also subtract 4 from the other side of the equation.
+To counter this, we must also subtract 4 from the right-hand side of the equation.

-Don't worry, we really don't expect you to draw scales each time you need to solve an equation.
-We are just using this to illustrate a very important point, you must keep algebraic equations balanced at all times.
-In order to do this, whatever you do to one side of the equation must be done to the other.
+Don't worry; we really don't expect you to draw scales each time you need to solve an equation.
+We're just using this to illustrate a very important point: we must keep algebraic equations balanced at all times.
+In order to do this, whatever we do to one side of the equation must be done to the other.

 The most straightforward way to get a variable alone is to undo the operation that accompanies it.
 In the equation above, 4 is added to x.
-To undo this, we subtract 4 (subtraction is the opposite of addition).
+To undo this, we subtract 4 because subtraction is the opposite of addition.
 Here are some ways to undo other operations: